ehedbor/ferrit/design/design.md

 fun returnsTen() = 10

 // This syntax works with blocks too
-// Note that this does NOT return a closure! fun doSomeMath(n: Int) = {
+// Note that this does NOT return a lambda! fun doSomeMath(n: Int) = {
     println("This is a block!")
     if (n % 2 == 0) {